James Risdon Bennett

 Sir James Risdon Bennett (29 September 1809 – 24 December 1891) was an English physician.

 Life

-The eldest son of the Rev. James Bennett, a nonconformist minister, he was born at Romsey on 29 September 1809.
-He received his education at Rotherham College, Yorkshire, of which his father became principal; and at the age of fifteen was apprenticed to Thomas Waterhouse of Sheffield.
-In 1830 he went to Paris, and then to Edinburgh, where he graduated M.D. in 1833.
+James Bennett was born in Romsey on 29 September 1809, the eldest son of James Bennett, a nonconformist minister.
+He received his education at Rotherham College, Yorkshire, of which his father became principal, and at the age of fifteen was apprenticed to Thomas Waterhouse of Sheffield.
+In 1830, he went to Paris, and then to Edinburgh, where he graduated M.D. in 1833.

-In the autumn of 1833 Bennett accompanied Lord Beverley to Rome, and spent two or three summers in his company and that of Lord Aberdeen.
-On his return to England in 1837 he became physician to the Aldersgate Street dispensary, and lectured on medicine at the Charing Cross Hospital medical school, and also at Grainger's school of medicine.
+In autumn 1833, Bennett accompanied Lord Beverley to Rome, and spent two or three summers in his company and that of Lord Aberdeen.
+On his return to England in 1837, he became physician to the Aldersgate Street dispensary, and lectured on medicine at the Charing Cross Hospital medical school, and also at Grainger's school of medicine.